vdods/barf/README.md

     cd build
     cmake -D CMAKE_BUILD_TYPE=Release -D CMAKE_INSTALL_PREFIX=/usr ..

+Then the project can be built via

+    make

 The above invocation of cmake specifies `Release` mode, which will generate Makefiles to build the tools with compiler optimizations enabled.
 The choice of `/usr` for `CMAKE_INSTALL_PREFIX` is so that the correct path is hardcoded into the `reflex`